mikeizbicki/cmc-csci143/topic_02_docker/README.md

 to browse to the phrack magazine.
 Phrack is an old-school hacker zine.
-Issue 7, article 3 has the famous "hacker manifesto", and you should try to open it.
+Issue 7, article 3 has the famous "hacker manifesto", and you should try to browse to it and open it in links.

 > **HINT:**
 > The up/down arrows take you to the next link,